Editing the Handbook

 Please be sure to enable the "Generate a table of contents" option for all Handbook pages.

 In an effort to ensure consistency of style for community-written pages, we have already provided headings on many pages.
-Please organise your content within this structure.
+Please organize your content within this structure.
 For pages that lack headings, feel free to create your own in a style similar to that used elsewhere.

 For accessibility reasons, headings should never be formatted in regular bold text.
 All headings need to be formatted as tags with semantic meaning.

 All pages start by default with a Heading 1.
 The first section heading you will enter will therefore always be a Heading 2.
 Please also don’t skip heading levels (By, for example, adding a heading 4 after a heading 2).